vfarcic/devops24/manuscript/04-helm.md

 rm -rf my-app-0.1.0.tgz
 ```

-We delete the Chart from the cluster, as well as the local directory and the archive we created earlier.
+We deleted the Chart from the cluster, as well as the local directory and the archive we created earlier.
 The time has come to apply the knowledge we obtained and explore the format of the files that constitute a Chart.
 We'll switch to the *go-demo-3* application next.

 ## Exploring Files That Constitute A Chart

-I prepared a Chart that defined the *go-demo-3* application.
+I prepared a Chart that defines the *go-demo-3* application.
 We'll use it to get familiar with writing Charts.
 Even if we choose to use Helm only for third-party applications, familiarity with Chart files is a must since we might have to look at them to better understand the application we want to install.

 The files are located in `helm/go-demo-3` directory inside the repository.
 Let's take a look at what we have.